Charelk2/Flinkdink2/README.md

 User progress is stored in `localStorage` under the key `progress-v1`.
 Each saved record contains a `version` field.
 If the stored version does not match the current application version, progress is reset to defaults.
 Bump the version when changing the progress schema.

+## Child Profiles

+Multiple children can share the app by creating profiles.
+Profile data is saved in `localStorage` under the key `profiles-v1`.
+Each record stores a profile's `id`, `name`, `birthday`, `avatar` and `progress`.
+The `ProfileProvider` context exposes a `useProfiles` hook that returns the list of profiles, the currently selected profile and helper functions to create, edit, delete and select profiles.

 ## Home Screen

 The top of the page includes a sticky `NavBar` with a centered **FlinkDink**